 /priv/dist/

-Go ahead and run mix phx.digest now, and take a look at the digested files in priv/dist.
+now, and take a look at the digested files in priv/dist

-Since we’re now using a different static folder in production, we need to tell our application to look in priv/dist for the cache manifest rather than the default of priv/static.
+Since we’re now using a different static folder in production, we need to tell our application to look in priv/dist

-Update the cache_static_manifest path in config/prod.exs, and the from path in the Static plug of lib/foobar_web/endpoint.ex.
+path in the Static plug of lib/foobar_web/endpoint.ex

 config/prod.exs